FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 ## Getting the ARM GNU Toolchain

 We need to download ARM GNU toolchain in order to cross-compile our source.
-What we need is an ability to compile our source to the ARM ELF bare-metal target.
-The [target triplet](https://wiki.osdev.org/Target_Triplet) for this is aarch64-none-elf.
+What we need is an ability to compile our source so it can run on bare-metal ARM hardware.
+The [target triplet](https://wiki.osdev.org/Target_Triplet) for this is `aarch64-none-elf`.
 If you go to [ARM's toolchain website](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads), it will list many targets.
-Among them, we need to use AArch64 ELF bare-metal target (aarch64-none-elf).
+Among them, we need to use AArch64 ELF bare-metal target (which is `aarch64-none-elf`).
 Browse down to the section and download `gcc-arm-9.2-2019.12-x86_64-aarch64-none-elf.tar.xz` (or whatever the current one is).
 After that, unzip the file.